nicksnyder/docs/README.md

 If you don't have an autmatic formatter (you should), match the formatting of the codebase that you are contributing to.

-### Be kind to your reviewer

-Changes should be small and do one thing.
-If you need to do multiple things, split it up into multiple changes that can be reviewed independently.

 ### Test your code when it helps you

 |  | Easy to test | Hard to test |